When do the CELTA courses run?

 You start by paying a deposit of 400 euros so that you can have access to the pre-course task which must be completed and handed in on Day 1 of the course.
 Please note that this deposit is non-refundable.
 After that the outstanding amount will be paid into our account one month before the course start date.

-If you are a last-minute applicant to the course, then the full amount of 1,530 euros will be paid by a specified date arranged between yourself and our Director, Fran Devaney.
+If you are a last-minute applicant to the course, then the full amount of 1,200 euros (for a limited period of time only) will be paid by a specified date arranged between yourself and our Director, Fran Devaney.

 *The Irish Academy reserves the right to suspend a CELTA course up to seven days before it´s scheduled start date, if there are insufficient students for us to run the course effectively.
 In the unlikely event of this happening full refunds will be given to all students concerned.